 The word “skepticism” comes from a Greek root that originally meant “to inquire” or “to seek out.”
 How did we get from there to the modern notion of a skeptic as someone who is constantly casting doubt, if not outright rejecting the possibility of knowing anything for certain?
-That’s what this series of workshops will aim to uncover. (*Each workshop in this series can serve as a standalone session.*)
+And how might the skeptic navigate the challenges of ordinary life today?

 In this first installment, we’ll look at skepticism within the history of Greek and Hellenistic philosophy, and especially at the work of the most famous skeptic within that tradition, Sextus Empiricus (2nd/3rd c.
 CE).
 We will see that for Sextus, skepticism is both an orientation toward the philosophical life, and a method for approaching philosophical problems.

 In that course of exploring those two components of traditional skepticism, we will:

 — Situate the skeptical movements within the larger history of Greek philosophy

 — Distinguish skepticism (in its classical sense) from apathy, indifference, and relativism

 — Explore the practical methods which Sextus offers, to see how they might be applied to a wide variety of problems or arguments